fhcrc/deenurp/README.md

 Removes sequences from a reference database that are more than a specified distance from the centroid of their tax id.

+### `refset expand-named`

+Expands poorly-represented names in a sequence file by similarity search

 ### `refset hrefpkg-build`

 Builds a set of hierarchical reference packages.